 - If a DE class replaces a hybrid class, students may participate in the class at HighPoint, but must fully participate in the class, doing the required work for that class.

-- If a student fails a DE class, they may not take another class the following semester.
+- If students fail a DE class, they may not take another class the following semester.
 The student must also get HighPoint’s permission to take another DE class in the future.

-“It is the best fit possible for my child right now, and I am so grateful.
+“It is the best fit possible for my teen right now, and I am so grateful.
 Because of different strengths and weaknesses, it allows each student/child to grow individually and gain true KNOWLEDGE.
 The small class sizes are a blessing.
-The ready-made curriculum is a HUGE weight off my shoulders, and also gives her (and I) more accountability.” – Parent, Clinton Township
+The ready-made curriculum is a HUGE weight off my shoulders, and also gives her (and I) more accountability.”

 “Hybrid is ideal.
 I wish my oldest daughter could have had this quality curriculum.
 It has consistency!
-The children don’t feel like a number, the teachers are kind mentors, and it’s obvious they care and want my children to succeed.” – Parent, Rochester
+My high schooler doesn’t feel like a number, the instructors are kind mentors, and it’s obvious they care and wants my child to succeed.”

 Interested in Applying?